 11. Get a tattoo from the last Kalinga tattoo artist

-Whang-od is the last Kalinga tattoo artist, the one who inked the Butbut warriors who protected the villages of this land north of Manila.
-She has been in Buscalan since she was 15 years old practicing the technique of batok, that is, making tattoos with the thorn of a calamansi (a citrus fruit typical of the Philippines) and bamboo, gently tapping the skin.
-Each design had a meaning for these people and now tourists from all over the world come here to meet her and take a souvenir of the Philippines forever.
+Whang-od is the last Kalinga tattoo artist, the woman who tattooed the Butbut warriors who protected the villages of this region north of Manila.
+She has been practicing the technique of batok in Buscalan since she was 15 years old, creating tattoos using a calamansi thorn (a citrus fruit typical of the Philippines) and bamboo, gently tapping the skin.
+Each design had a meaning for the community and now tourists from all over the world travel here to meet her and leave with a permanent souvenir of the Philippines.

-Even so, keep in mind that, due to her advanced age, Whang-od no longer does tattoos.
-It is her apprentices, usually family members, who do the tattoo and she, if you catch her at a good time, will do her signature, which consists of 3 dots.
-We also have to warn you that many travelers end up with infected tattoos or in bad condition, so be very careful.
+That said, keep in mind that, due to her advanced age, Whang-od no longer does tattoos.
+Her apprentices, usually family members, do the tattoo and, if you visit at the right time, she may add her signature, which consists of 3 dots.
+We also have to warn you that many travelers end up with infected tattoos or tattoos that don’t heal well, so be very careful.

-Whether you want to get a tattoo or not, visiting Kalinga land will be a hit if you want to get off the usual Philippines travel itineraries.
+Whether you want to get a tattoo or not, visiting Kalinga can be a highlight if you want to get off the usual Philippines travel route.

-To cross off your list of things to do in the Philippines what we are going to talk about now, you won’t need to go anywhere specific, but we’re going to give you a little tip.
+To tick this one off your list of things to do in the Philippines, you don’t need to go anywhere specific, but here’s a little tip.

-Every day you have a date with the sunset between 17:30 and 18:00.
+Every day, make time for sunset between 5:30 PM and 6:00 PM.
 The sunsets in the Philippines are stunning and, best of all, different every day.
-Grab a San Miguel and stop to enjoy something so simple.
+Grab a San Miguel and take a moment to enjoy something so simple.

-Our best sunsets we have seen in Siquijor (Paliton Beach), Panglao, Malapascua, and El Nido (Corong Corong Beach and Las Cabañas).
-In fact, we have even made an article with our favorite sunsets in El Nido.
+We’ve seen some of our best sunsets in Siquijor (Paliton Beach), Panglao, Malapascua, and El Nido (Corong Corong Beach and Las Cabañas).
+In fact, we’ve even written an article with our favorite sunsets in El Nido.

 Something to do in the Philippines for free: see fabulous sunsets